Gladys Breedon, railway porter

 After the war

-Women were expected to hand the jobs back to the men when they returned from war but we have no record what Gladys did at this time.
+Women were expected to hand the jobs back to the men when they returned from war.

 Details about Gladys death have not yet been confirmed.
-Ann, Gladys’s grandmother died in 1924 and is buried in Radcliffe on Trent cemetery.
+Ann, Gladys’s grandmother died in 1924 and was buried in Radcliffe on Trent cemetery.

 Author: Marion Caunt